 1840 - 1860

 Terraced two-bay two-storey house over raised basement, built c.1850, with return to rear (north) elevation.
 M-profile pitched roof hidden behind brick parapet wall with granite coping.
-Brick and cement rendered chimneystacks to party walls and cast-iron rainwater goods.
+Brick and cement rendered chimneystacks to party walls.
 Brown brick laid in Flemish bond to ground and first floors with granite plinth course over ruled and lined rendered wall to basement.
-Square-headed window openings with brick voussoirs, rendered reveals, granite sills and having replacement uPVC windows to ground and first floors and one-over-one pane replacement timber sliding sash window to basement.
-Elliptical-headed door opening with brick voussoirs, moulded surround and timber panelled door flanked by timber panelled pilasters with carved foliate console brackets supporting timber frieze and cornice with teardrop fanlight.
-Granite platform with cast-iron bootscraper.
-Granite steps with wrought-iron handrail.
-Wrought-iron railings on rendered plinth wall with granite coping with wrought-iron pedestrian gate to front
+Square-headed window openings with brick voussoirs and reveals, granite sills and having replacement uPVC windows.
+Elliptical-headed door opening with brick voussoirs, moulded surround and replacement glazed timber door flanked by timber panelled pilasters with carved foliate console brackets supporting timber frieze and cornice with petal fanlight.
+Granite platform and steps with cast-iron bootscraper, cast-iron coal hole cover and wrought-iron handrail.
+Wrought-iron railings on rendered plinth wall with granite coping with matching wrought-iron pedestrian gate to front.